castleEastnor Castle

 Orange Ice Cream Bombe Recipe by Jenny Bagley

-Jenny cooked for Eastnor Castle's owners, the Hervey-Bathurst family, as well as for many visiting VIPs and guests including members of royal families from around the world.
+Getting back to the subject of Jenny Bagley's cooking, she cooked for the Eastnor Castle estate's owners, the Hervey-Bathurst family, as well as for many visiting VIPs and guests including members of royal families from around the world.
 According to James Hervey-Bathurst "her hot treacle sponge pudding was legendary" - an extract from the Introduction of Jenny's recipe book "Castle Cooking".
-I have read Jenny's cookery book and it's wonderful - a glorious testimony to traditional British country cooking.
+I have read Jenny's cookery book myself and it's wonderful - a glorious testimony to traditional British country cooking.

 orange for ice cream recipeIngredients: